sinancnz/goalmate/README.md

-# Goalmate
+# GoalMate

-A modern app built with Flutter.
+A Flutter app for goal tracking and habit building.